 Alma Tavern, Clifton.
 Just off Whiteladies Road, and home of the Alma Theatre upstairs.
 Music, though, happens in the rear of this nice pub, generally on Sunday nights.
 James Morton and Andy Sheppard have been know to appear here, so keep checking their calendar.
 Free entry.
 Expensive food – which is superb.

 The Cube.
 Quirky independent Cinema co-op and arts venue which has lots of left-field music, too – sometimes presented by the rather brilliant Qu Junktions.
 Some larger musician-led gigs get programmed here, too – and the 80-odd comfy seats and generous stage make it a great venue for the right players.

 I’ve left out a few places I visit rarely, not because they’re not nice but because one advantage of the City is being able to stay local – I can get to most of these venues on foot.
-There are other fine venue a bit farther afield, notably Dempsey’s in Cardiff and the Wiltshire Music Centre in Bradford-on-Avon, but that’s about it for Bristol.
-Feel free to rectify any omissions in the comments.
+There are other fine venues a bit farther afield, notably Royal Welsh College of Music and Drama and the Wiltshire Music Centre in Bradford-on-Avon, and the Widcombe Social Club in Bath, where long-time promoter Nod Nowles is booking some excellent bands, but that’s about it for Bristol.

 The situation with gigs and venues obviously remains fluid, so feel free to rectify any omissions in the comments, or email details (jonturney *@* gmail.com) Thanks!